majuzi123/HMAutoDroidbot/README.md

         Clone this repo and install with `pip`.

+       - (Optional) You can setup a virtual envirnment before installation.

+       In Unix:
+       ```shell
+       python3 -m venv droidenv
+       source droidenv/bin/activate
+       ```

+       In Windows:
+       ```powershell
+       python3 -m venv droidenv
+       .\droidenv\Scripts\activate
+       ```

-       The `pip` command will automatic grep and install the required packages for you.
+        - The following `pip` command will automatic grep and install the required packages for you.

         ```shell
         git clone git@github.com:honeynet/droidbot.git